top of page

 Introduction

-Joseph son of Matthias (Hebrew: Yosef ben Mattityahu—Greek: Iōsēph ton tou Matthaiou) was born circa AD 37–38 (3797–3799 in the Hebrew calendar) in Jerusalem.
-His familial lineages were priestly in origin, especially his mother's side, which may have included the Maccabean priests who repelled Antiochus IV Epiphanes (r.
+Joseph, son of Matthias (Hebrew: Yosef ben Mattityahu / Greek: Iōsēph ton tou Matthaiou), was born around AD 37–38 in Jerusalem.
+His family came from a line of priests, and his mother's ancestry may have included the Maccabean priests who fought against Antiochus IV Epiphanes (r.
 175–164 BC).
-He is better known as Josephus, the Latin version of his original Hebrew name, Yosef.
-As an adolescent, Josephus studied under all of the major Jewish denominations of his time: the Pharisees, the Sadducees, and the Essenes.
-He finally settled among the Pharisees when he became an adult, despite his disagreement with their religiopolitical ideologies.
-By age 26, Josephus had garnered enough influence as a Pharisee to successfully negotiate the release of other Jewish priests who were being held captive by the emperor Nero (r.
-AD 54–68) in Rome.
+People today know him by his Latin name—Josephus.
+As a young man, Josephus studied with all the major Jewish groups of his time: the Pharisees, Sadducees, and Essenes.
+When he became an adult, he joined the Pharisees, even though he disagreed with some of their political and religious views.
+By age 26, Josephus had gained sufficient influence as a Pharisee to travel to Rome and persuade the emperor Nero (r.
+AD 54–68) to release several imprisoned Jewish priests.

 Josephus: Jewish or Roman?

-Now, there was about this time Jesus, a wise man, if it is lawful to call him a man, for he was a doer of wonderful works—a teacher of such men as receive the truth with pleasure.
+Now there was about this time Jesus, a wise man, if it be lawful to call him a man; for he was a doer of wonderful works, a teacher of such men as receive the truth with pleasure.
 He drew over to him both many of the Jews and many of the Gentiles.
-He was the Christ, and when Pilate, at the suggestion of the principal men among us, had condemned him to the cross, those that loved him at first did not forsake him, for he appeared to them alive again the third day, as the divine prophets had foretold these and ten thousand other wonderful things concerning him.
-The tribe of Christians named after him is not extinct today (Antiquities of the Jews 18.3).
+He was the Christ.
+And when Pilate, at the suggestion of the principal men amongst us, had condemned him to the cross, those that loved him at the first did not forsake him; for he appeared to them alive again the third day; as the divine prophets had foretold these and ten thousand other wonderful things concerning him.
+And the tribe of Christians, so named from him, are not extinct at this day (Antiquities 18.3).

 Conclusion